mrphrazer/reverser_ai/README.md

 - **Modular Architecture**: Designed for easy extension to support other reverse engineering tools like IDA and Ghidra.

 - **Consumer Hardware Compatibility**: Optimized to run on consumer-grade hardware, such as Apple silicon architectures.

+- **Enhanced AI with Static Analysis**: Improves AI-based analysis and suggestions by incorporating insights from static analysis, providing a richer context and more accurate results.

 ## Installation